knapp069/Knapp069-Practicum-1-Project/README.md

 Please ensure all required libraries are installed and that you have the necessary permissions to scrape the website.
 Additionally, make sure to run these scripts in a suitable environment where Python and all dependencies are properly set up.

+A sample of the scraped data from the Web Scraping Script for Data Extraction is available in the Data_Files folder named 'section_data.csv'.
+A sample of the processed/cleaned data from the Exploratory Data Analysis on Textual Data script is available in the Data_Files folder named 'cleaned_section_data.csv'.

 ## Conclusion:
 This project is a comprehensive application of data science and NLP in the context of a practical, real-world problem.
 It demonstrates the entire workflow from data collection to the deployment of a functional chatbot, encapsulating various aspects of data science and machine learning.
 The challenges faced highlight the complexities of working with real-world data and the necessity of employing robust methods to extract, process, and analyze data.
 Future enhancements can focus on increasing the sophistication and user-friendliness of the solutions, thereby making the chatbot more effective and versatile.